 The two verses above say that if someone mocks or insults the Qur'an, that you simply "do not sit with them" or "turn away from them".
 That is all the Quran calls for!
 God does not call for their death, or for them to be harmed.
 God does not even call for befriending them, or to make them stop, etc. Rather the Quran only says that you should not sit with them.
 You can then come back to them when they have moved on to a different topic.

 Similarly in the verse below, when vain talk is heard, believers should turn away from there and say "To us our deeds, and to you yours; peace be to you: we seek not the ignorant":

 And when they hear vain talk, they turn away there from and say: "To us our deeds, and to you yours; peace be to you: we seek not the ignorant," It is true thou wilt not be able to guide whom thou loves; but God guides those whom He will and He knows best those who receive guidance.
 (Qur'an 28:55-56)

 There are no verses in the Qur'an that instruct believers to restrict what people can and can't say, what they can and can't draw, etc.

-The Qur'an respects everyone's right to free speech, regardless of how insulting or disrespectful that speech might be (freedom of speech wasn't created to talk about the weather).
+The Qur'an respects everyone's right to free speech, regardless of how insulting or disrespectful that speech might be.
 Sadly, the majority of Muslims do not follow the Qur'an.
 They have instead chosen to follow the man-made texts of Hadith, which contradict the Quran's core message.